SitramSoft/HomeLab/README.md

 ### How to fix warning about ECDSA host key

-When connecting with SSH the following warning could be displayed in case the IP is reused for a different VM.
+When connecting with SSH, the following warning could be displayed in case the IP is reused for a different VM.

 ```text
 Warning: the ECDSA host key for 'myserver' differs from the key for the IP address '192.168.0.xxx'